xypine/PB3D/README.md

 If you do not use netbeans:

--make sure that the java classpath includes the lib-directory and all of it's packages.
+-make sure that java classpath includes the lib-directory and all of it's packages.

 # Dependencies
 [JFUtils](https://github.com/jonnelafin/JFUtils)